Best Women's Winter Boots of 2024/25

 The shaft on the Columbia Ice Maiden II.

 The Ice Maiden IIs have been described as “true to size,” so unless you plan to wear oversized socks, stick to your street shoe size.
-Reviewers say there’s ample room to wiggle toes, which helps contribute to the warmth factor, too!
+There’s ample room to wiggle toes, which helps contribute to the warmth factor, too!
 There weren’t significant complaints about toe or heel rubbing.

-Some reviewers did comment on the Ice Maiden II’s being a stiffer boot.
-Those folks wouldn’t take it out for any major hikes but noted that they were flexible and supportive enough for everyday outings.
+The Ice Maiden II’s is a stiffer boot.
+It's not what we would take out for any major hikes but they are flexible and supportive enough for everyday outings.

 At 10” high, the Ice Maiden II’s are tall enough to keep out the majority of everyday snow piles and puddles.
 What moisture the height won’t catch, the faux fur ruff will.
 Without being too fluffy, the fur lining catches water and snow that might otherwise try to jump into your boot.